-When you are betrayed by your partner, likely your mind is swamped with thoughts and images regarding what has happened and what might occur in the future.
-Such mental and emotional anguish can not possibly be understood unless someone has gone through it themselves.
-Experiencing the anguish is a normal part of surviving infidelity.
+When you are betrayed by your cheating wife or cheating husband, likely your mind is swamped with thoughts and images regarding what has happened and what might occur in the future.

-In some ways, the anguish the betrayed partner feels is even worse than a negative medical diagnosis.
+In some ways, the emotional pain the betrayed partner feels is even worse than a negative medical diagnosis.
 At least with a medical diagnosis, there is an entire staff of medical practitioners who have ideas as to how to help — there is always some degree of hope.
-When it comes to surviving infidelity, often the struggle is in isolation, and the victim feels confused and overwhelmed with nowhere to turn.
+When it comes to surviving the betrayal of infidelity, often the struggle is in isolation, and you feel confused and overwhelmed with nowhere to turn.

-In the past when a crisis has occurred, you could have turned to your husband, wife or committed partner for advice and for comfort.
+In the past, when a crisis has occurred, you could have turned to your husband, wife, or committed partner for advice and for comfort.
 But now, since he or she has cheated on you, you have no support.
-The person who has been a comfort to you in the past, is now the greatest threat to your well-being.
+The person who has been a comfort to you in the past is now your ‘cheating wife’ or ‘cheating husband,’ and he or she is now perceived as the greatest threat to your well-being and future.

-When you are dealing with infidelity, what should you do to calm the storm?
+When dealing with infidelity, what should you do to calm the storm?

-The following are five suggestions to calm the raging thoughts and feelings that are flooding you:
+Here are 7 suggestions to calm the raging thoughts and feelings that are flooding you: